mgeitz/eqalert/README.md

     },
 ```

 There is a configuration entry for all lines matched by the parser.
-If a new one is discovered, it is automatically added to the config with the values in the example above.
+If a new one is discovered, it is automatically added to config/line-alerts/other.json with the values in the example above.

 `line_type` here is whatever semi-arbitrary name I've given for a certain line match.
 For each given line type you can configure alerts, a reaction, and a sound.